jdkweb/rdw-api/README.md

 Or import the rwd-api config ([Installation](#installation)) \
 And set 'rdw_api_use' to the correct value

-To use https://overheid.io a token is needed \
+> To use https://overheid.io a token is needed \
-Set 'rdw_api_key' when you ise it.
+Place the token in the config: 'rdw_api_key'.

 ## Filament
 To use this wrapper in [Filament](https://filamentphp.com/) install the filament extension